 “When user requirements are not validated but are still called “user stories,” it creates “the illusion of user requirements” that fools the team and the executives, who are then mystified when the product fails in the marketplace” – D. Rosenberg.

-Product success depends on UX research strategy
+Product success depends on the UX research strategy

-A successful company has to better than its competition at both developing new products and maintaining them in the face of ever-changing customer expectations, changing technology landscape, and competition that can take away your customers.
+A successful company has to better than its competition at developing new products and maintaining them in the face of ever-changing customer expectations, changing technology landscape, and competition that can take away your customers.

 It is essential to plan for user research throughout the product development lifecycle— requirements gathering, UX design, development, and post-launch.
 In any stage of the product development lifecycle, all UX research activities motivate a specific research goal.
 Specific UX research goals will focus on defining or refining a business problem, identifying and understanding a target customer, and specifying the scope of initial product releases.

-Ultimately, research goals at any stage of a product development center around fundamental questions of what to build to solve a business problem, what pain points we are addressing for our customers, and how do we benefit from the product.
+Ultimately, research goals at any stage of a product development center around fundamental questions of what to build to solve a business problem, what pain points we are addressing for our customers, and how we benefit from the product.
 There are three different levels of product:

 Brand new product